William Carrington Thompson

 William Carrington Thompson (November 6, 1915 - June 11, 2011) was an American jurist and politician.

-Early and Family Life
+Early life

 Thompson was born in Chatham, Virginia.
 He attended Hampden-Sydney College and graduated in 1935.
 He received his law degree from the University of Virginia Law School in 1938 and was admitted to the bar the same year.

 During World War II, Thompson served in the U.S. Navy, at various times patrolling the Eastern shore and in the Pacific Ocean.

 Legal and political career

 Upon returning to civilian life, Thompson returned to his job as assistant attorney general, then was elected Commonwealth's Attorney for Pittsylvania County, Virginia, where he served from 1948 until 1955.